 This Pan

-ThisPan offers a warm, interactive journal where supportive AI and simple decision tools help ADHD thinkers feel confident and less overwhelmed when making decisions.
+ThisPan offers a warm, interactive journal where supportive AI and simple decision-making tools help ADHD thinkers feel confident and less overwhelmed when making decisions.

-This demonstration shows a user interacting with ThisPan's AI interface by way of keyboard.
+This demonstration shows a user interacting with ThisPan's AI interface using the keyboard.
 The user is interacting within the "Scribe" interface.
 Scribe is named so because it is the transcript of the conversation, the best way to view the complete conversation.

-This demos how the more visual sorting elements can grow and shrink for optimum view size.
+This demonstrates how the visual sorting elements can grow and shrink for optimum viewing size.

 Targeted Problem